 1. LEGALFLY

 Most workflow automation tools manage processes.
 LEGALFLY automates the legal work itself, contract review, drafting, compliance checks, and research, inside a single platform that works within the tools your team already uses.
-Legal teams at SAP, Lufthansa, and AXA use it to cut contract review from two hours to 15 minutes, without removing lawyers from decisions that matter.
-Here is what our legal workflow software can do.
+Legal teams at SAP, Lufthansa, and AXA use it to cut contract review from two hours to 15 minutes, without removing your team from decisions that matter.

 Playbook-driven contract review

-Every contract review in LEGALFLY runs against a playbook that encodes your organisation's specific positions, acceptable liability caps, approved data handling clauses, fallback language for non-standard terms.
 Risks are flagged, deviations are highlighted, and redrafts are suggested, all mapped to your standards, not generic benchmarks.
 Reviews that used to take hours are completed in minutes, with a full audit trail for every decision.
 See our playbooks here.

 Contract drafting from approved templates